-Raba Kistner Environmental, Inc. (RKEI) was contracted by NX Utilities (CLIENT) on behalf of AT&T, to conduct archaeological monitoring of the excavation of bore pits and a handhole associated with the installation of new fiber optic lines within San Pedro Springs Park in San Antonio, Bexar County, Texas (Figure 1).
+Raba Kistner Environmental, Inc. (RKEI) was contracted by AT&T Corporation (CLIENT) to conduct archaeological monitoring of the excavation of bore pits associated with the installation of new fiber optic lines along Hickman Street, North Flores Street, and Krempkau in San Antonio, Bexar County, Texas (Figure 1).
 The project is located on lands owned or controlled by the City of San Antonio, a political subdivision of the State of Texas.
 As such, the proposed undertaking is subject to review under the Antiquities Code of Texas (ACT) and the Historic Preservation and Design Section of the City of San Antonio's Unified Development Code (Article VI 35-360 to 35-364).

-Archaeological monitoring of the proposed project was requested by the City of San Antonio's Office of Historic Preservation (COSA-OHP) as the undertaking is located within archaeological site 41BX19, also known as San Pedro Springs Park, a National Register of Historic Places District and State Antiquities Landmark (SAL).
-The purpose of the investigations were to identify, if possible, any archaeological deposits that may be located within the project area.
-Work was conducted on August 10, 11, and 15, 2017 by Project Archaeologist Kristi Borzea.
+Archaeological monitoring of the proposed project was requested by the City of San Antonio's Office of Historic Preservation (COSA-OHP) due to the projected alignment of the Alazan Acequia (41BX620) and the proximity to San Pedro Springs Park (41BX19).
+The purpose of the investigations were to identify, if possible, the alignment of the acequia or other archaeological deposits that maybe located within the project area.
+Work was conducted on June 21-23 and 28, 2017 by Project Archaeologist Kristi Boreza and July 6, 17, and 18, 2017 by Project Archaeologists Mark Luzmoor.
 Kristi Miller Nichols served as the Principal Investigator.
-All work was performed in compliance with the ACT under Texas Antiquities Committee Permit Number 8123.
+All work was performed in compliance with the ACT under Texas Antiquities Committee Permit Number 8051.